software-engineering

 Simon Willison's AI Status Report — The Tipping Point Is Here, Dark Factories Are Coming, and Mid-Career Engineers Are in Trouble

-Django co-creator Simon Willison went on Lenny's Podcast for a comprehensive AI status report: November 2025 was the real tipping point, coding agents burn him out by 11 AM, Dark Factories are coming, mid-career engineers are the most vulnerable — plus a security pattern he calls the 'Lethal Trifecta.'
+Django co-creator Simon Willison gave Lenny's Podcast a broad AI status report: November 2025 as tipping point, coding agents burning him out by 11 AM, Dark Factories, mid-career risk, and the security pattern he calls the Lethal Trifecta.

 A Deep Defense of 'Slow Down' — A Game Dev Veteran Explains How Coding Agents Are Wrecking Your Codebase